-creating an opportunity to link the two spaces and make a roof terrace on top.
-On the borders of Primrose Hill, Regent's Park and St John's Wood the residence offered both the garden and roof terrace as blank canvasses; there was also a front garden to tackle.
-Although the design contains many intricate details, the initial plan came about fairly quickly because the interior was in place when I first visited, I was able to take inspiration from a few key elements that let to quite an instinctive response and a unique contemporary garden design.
+The living room was extended into the garden, creating an opportunity to link the two spaces and add a roof terrace on top.
+On the borders of Primrose Hill, Regent's Park and St John's Wood, the residence offered a garden and a roof terrace as blank canvasses; there was also a front garden to tackle.
+The initial plan came about fairly quickly because the interior was in place when I first visited and I was able to take inspiration from a few key elements that led to an intricate detail design later on.